FO Model Checking of Interval Graphs: Graph Interpretation in Interval Graphs

-Let $A$ be the multiset containing three copies of the interval $[0,1]$.
-The graph $H$ further contains three vertices corresponding to the intervals in $A$ and $3m$ vertices corresponding to the intervals in $A+(3i-1/2)(1+\delta)$, $i=1,\ldots,m$.
-The vertices of $H$ corresponding to these $3m+3$ intervals will be referred to as anchors and they will be the only vertices of $H$ with two twins.
+The graph $H$ further contains three vertices represented by the interval $[0,1)$ each and $m$ triples of vertices represented by the intervals $[0,1)+(3i-1/2)$, $i=1,\ldots,m$.
+The vertices in these $m+1$ triples will be referred to as {\em anchors} and they will be the only vertices of $H$ that have two twins.
+Also insert a vertex represented by the interval $[1/2,3/2)$.
+The three vertices represented by the interval $[0,1)$ are the only anchors of degree four.